Language

 1

-Click on one of the four tabs at the top: Personal, Mortgage, Auto Loan, or Student.
-Each type reveals relevant input fields specific to that loan category.
+Choose a tab at the top: Personal, Mortgage, Auto Loan, or Student.
+Each tab reveals the input fields relevant to that loan.

 2